 While I so miss spending Christmas with my parents, I’m so blessed to have so many fond Christmas memories to look back on.
 In fact, even some of those Christmases that weren’t so great at the time have brought me laughter after all these years.
 I can remember the first Christmas without my daddy— I was absolutely miserable; I missed him so much.
 Luckily I had my Aunt Peggy and Uncle George to keep me company.
 That year they gave their boys Twister—you know the game.
 You spin, you put your hands and feet on the corresponding color, and you get all twisted up!
 My Uncle George and I decided to play a bit, and when he bent over to put his hand on a new spot, he passed a little gas.
 I’ll tell you what—it was the first time I had laughed since I lost my father, and, boy, did it feel good.

 I’ve always enjoyed watching my boys’ excitement on Christmas morning as they open their gifts—from footballs and boards games to books and bicycles.
 Even though they’re now grown, I still get so excited to see them open their gifts.
-Everyone knows Jamie is the biggest Georgia Bulldogs fan, and when they were in the Rose Bowl last year, I knew exactly what I was getting Jamie, Brooke & the boys.
+Everyone knows Jamie is the biggest Georgia Bulldogs fan, and when they were in the Rose Bowl a few years back, I knew exactly what I was getting Jamie, Brooke & the boys.
 I couldn’t wait to see their faces when they realized I was sending them to the game!
 Of course, the smiles on the faces of my grandchildren may even outshine those smiles of my own boys.
-And with three new grandchildren this year, including my first two grandgirls, I know this year my heart will be even more full.
+And with eleven grandchildren, my heart is bursting with love.
 What is it about being a mama and a Guinny that makes Christmastime even more special?

 Of course, I don’t mind receiving gifts myself.
 I still remember when I was the youngster excitedly opening gifts.
 One Christmas, I was fortunate to peel back that beautiful Christmas paper to find my very own Mary Hartline doll.
 She was so beautiful with those pretty curls and a gorgeous majorette dress.
 I just couldn’t believe my luck!
 Of course, even that wonderful gift pales compared to the Christmas that Michael proposed to me.
 I still say that was my most wonderful Christmas of all.
 What a gift to get to spend the rest of your life with your one true love.

-There are just so many wonderful memories of Christmases past, and with so many grandchildren (that’s a total of eleven now), I know there will be even more incredible Christmastime memories in the future, as well.
+There are just so many wonderful memories of Christmases past, and with so many grandchildren, I know there will be even more incredible Christmastime memories in the future, as well.
 I hope that this holiday season brings you your own precious memories too.
 Merry Christmas!